rhandypiedadmartinez/RadRemote/readme.md

 For most device address, parts are complementary (sum=FF) but some are exceptions For ex. our TV has device address 00FE yet 00+FE != FF

-The projects remote frequency is in 38222 Hz skl you can edit it.
+The projects remote frequency is in 38222 Hz skl you can edit it to 38000 etc. but 38222 is optimal freq.

 GOOD REFERENCES FOR LEARNING:
 https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol
 - a lead-in of 0158 and 00AC, each multiplied by 1,000,000/freq yields
-- a 9000 and 4500 as it is stated in the reference (but in millisecond format)
+- a 9000 microsecond pulse and 4500 microsecond rest as it is stated in the reference (but in millisecond format)
-- the lead out is 0015 and 38A4 yields 549 (for Hex 0015 * Dec 1,000,000/38222) near the reference's
+- the lead out is 0015 and 38A4 yields decimal 549 (for Hex 0015 x Dec 1,000,000/38222) near the reference's
-- target value 562 and an optional rest of 379,362 from 38A4.
-The reason 549 is still accepted by IR receivers is because it tolerates little offsets.
+- target value 562 and an optional rest of 379,362 microseconds from (Hex 38A4 x Dec 1,000,000/38222).
+The reason 549 is still accepted by
+  IR receivers is because it tolerates little offsets.
 - For the middle part, for ex.
 - you have 01FE C03F as device addr and cmd code